 - Sixth Form

 Trent College has a long and generous tradition in charitable giving.
 We are proud of the great work and the large amounts raised by pupils, staff and parents.

-Over the past two years the principal charities supported by the school have been our Kenya Partnership and the Canaan Trust.
+Over the past two years the principal charities supported by the school have been our Kenya Partnership, Operation Orphan and the Canaan Trust.
 Numerous fundraising activities have been organised for both these charities and some others that are near to the heart of others in our community.
 We also support nationally organised charity events such as Children in Need, Sports and Comic Relief.
 We fully involve our pupils in identifying the charities we support and in organising events to raise awareness and funds.

 Our charity events are many and varied, and enable us to raise well over £20,000 each year.
-Over the last couple of years these have included countless cake sales, music concerts, car washes, coffee mornings, formal dinners, raffles and themed dress days.
+Over the last couple of years these have included countless cake sales, fun runs, music concerts, car washes, coffee mornings, formal dinners, raffles and themed dress days.
 In 2018 we began an initiative which saw every student in Year 9 spending time in the Operation Orphan depot, supporting their ‘Keep a Child Warm’ campaign.
 One of our major fundraising days is BBC Children in Need, when the boarding community in particular puts a tremendous effort into organising fun events that raise considerable funds.

 Chapel services regularly raise awareness of worthy causes and help our pupils become responsible and caring citizens.
 Of particular note are our Harvest Thanksgiving and Remembrance Services, whilst the retiring collection taken at the Carol Services in December is also donated in aid of our named charities.

 Trent College has a partnership with two schools in the village of Thika, 30 miles from Nairobi called Gowan Mount View Academy and Nyacaba Primary School.